safe-global/safe-smart-account/docs/error_codes.md

 https://eips.ethereum.org/EIPS/eip-1271

 - **GS025: Hash has not been approved**
-The owner provided on 'r' has not pre-approved the safeTxHash.
+The owner provided on `r` has not pre-approved the safeTxHash.
 To pre-approve the safeTxHash call `approveHash` with the safeTxHash calculated by the owner.
 This error could happen also if the nonce has changed and therefore the safeTxHash is different than expected.

 - **GS026: Invalid owner provided**
 The owner provided doesn't exist for the `Safe`
-Review that the signing owners are owners of the Safe and signatures are correctly sorted ascending by the owner (without EIP55 encoding).
+Review that the signing owners are owners of the Safe and signatures are correctly sorted ascending by the owner (without `EIP-55` encoding).

 ### General auth related
 - **GS030`: Only owners can approve a hash**